Bee-Lab/BeelabTestBundle/README.md

 Documentation
 -------------

->**WARNING** if you're using version 3 of this bundle with Symfony 4.2 and you want to upgrade to
+>**WARNING** if you're using version 3 of this bundle with Symfony 4.2, and you want to upgrade to
 >Symfony 4.3, you need to require version 4 of this bundle.
 See also [UPGRADE file](UPGRADE.md).
+>If you use Symfony 6.0, you need to pay attention to definition of service, as explained in following documentation.

 [Read the documentation](docs/index.md)